dipayan90/spring-security-session/Readme.md

 Description
 ------------

-A simple spring security and session application.
+A simple spring security and session application that uses mongo as the authorization store.

 It supports the following :

  - An endpoint /sessionId which generates a session ID ( A random UUID ).
 If your session is established, you keep getting the same sessionId.
 Session times out after 1 min of inactivity.
+ - First create a user hitting the /register endpoint Example: http://localhost:8080/register?username=dipayan&pwd=dipayan
  - Going to / will take you to a welcome screen from where you could use spring security to login and access a resource.
  - An option to logout once you are done.